streetteam/docker-images/README.md

  * `circleci-fullstack`: this extends the base image to include tools like `redis`, `rabbitmq` and `mailcatcher` that are required by unit and integration tests (`postgresql` is provided as an extra docker container from the upstream images).
  * `circleci-fullstack-cypress`: this extends the fullstack image to also include the Cypress for running end-to-end browser tests.
  * `circleci-deploy`: This image **is not based on `circleci-base`** and is instead based on Bitnami's minideb base image to provide the smallest possible yet capable container for deploying a successful build to Heroku (ships with `heroku-toolbelt`).

-## Dev-Stack Image

-A `dev-stack` image is also provided for the purpose of local development, based off the `circleci-fullstack-cypress` image.